-The population of Switzerland before the conquest by the Romans in the last decades before Christ consisted of Celtic tribes.
+Celtic tribes inhabited the territory of present-day Switzerland before the conquest by the Romans in the last decade BC.

-The Romans occupied in 122 BC as the most northern city of the Allobroges and the Roman province of Gaul Transalpine.
-This included the regions Languedoc-Roussillon, Provence-Alpes-Côte d’Azur and Rhône Alpes, except the independent city-state of Massilia (Marseille).
+The Romans had occupied Genava (Geneva), the town of the Allobroges, in 120 BC.
+Geneva became part of the Roman province of Gaul Transalpine.
+This province consisted of the present-day provinces of Languedoc-Roussillon, Alpes-Côte d’Azur and Rhône Alpes, except the independent (Greek) city-state of Massilia (Marseille).

-Emperor August reorganised this territory into the province Narbonensis in 22 BC with Narbo as the provincial capital, including lacus lemanus (Lake of Geneva) and Geneva.
+Emperor August reorganized this territory and called it the province Narbonensis in 22 BC.
+Narbo was the provincial capital, including lacus lemanus (Lake of Geneva) and Geneva.

-A special event took place in 58 BC, when the Celtic tribes of Helvetii and Raurici, inhabiting the region of Basel, Jura and the Swiss Plateau, immigrated to Gaul.
+A special event occurred in 58 BC, when the Celtic tribes of the Helvetii and Raurici, inhabiting the region of Basel, Jura and the Swiss Plateau, immigrated to Gaul.

-An estimated 300 000 men, women, children were on the move, leaving behind their settlements.
-The reasons are unknown, but the pressure of Germanic tribes the tribes of Raetii is the most likely reason.
+An estimated 300 000 men, women, and children were on the move, leaving behind their settlements.
+The invasions and threats of the Germanic tribes forced them to move to the West.
+Caesar (governor of Gallia Narbonensis) won a decisive battle at Bibrace (Mont-Beuvray), near Autun (France), in 58 BC.

-Caesar feared the vacuum in Switzerland and the invasion of German tribes.
+Caesar feared the vacuum in Switzerland and an invasion of German tribes.
 The Helvetians and Rauraci were sent back to their homelands and became allies (foederati) of Rome.

-Caesar founded two Roman cities in this region, Colonia Julia Equestris (Nyon) in the territory of the Helvetii, and the Colonia Raurica (Augst) in the territory of the Raurici.
+Caesar founded two Roman cities in this region, Colonia Julia Equestris (Nyon) and the Colonia Raurica (Augst).

-Many other settlements of the Helvetians and the Raurici became Roman towns, for example, Lousonna (Lausanne), Basilea (Basel), Petinesca (Studen) or Eburodunum (Yverdon).
+Many other settlements of the Helvetians and the Raurici became Roman towns, for example, Lousonna (Lausanne), Petinesca (Studen) or Eburodunum (Yverdon).

-The territory of the tribe of the Salassi on the other side of Mont-Iovis (mountain of Jupiter or the Grand Saint-Bernard) was conquered in 25 BC.
-The Colonia Augusta Praetoria (Aosta) was founded soon afterwards.
+The tribe of the Salassi on the other side of Mont-Iovis (mountain of Jupiter or the Grand Saint-Bernard) was conquered in 25 BC.
+The Romans founded the Colonia Augusta Praetoria (Aosta) soon afterwards.

-Many Celtic settlements became Roman towns or the Romans founded new cities (ex novo), for example Curia (Chur), Turicum (Zürich), Vindonissia (Windisch), Aquae Helveticae (Baden), Tenedo (Zurzach), Aventicum (Avenches), Salodurum (Solothurn), Vitudurum (Oberwintherthur), Tasgaetium (Eschenz) or Forum Claudii Vallensium (Martigny).
+Celtic settlements became Roman towns, or the Romans founded new cities (ex novo), for example, Curia (Chur), Turicum (Zürich), Vindonissia (Windisch), Aquae Helveticae (Baden), Tenedo (Zurzach), Aventicum (Avenches), Salodurum (Solothurn), Vitudurum (Oberwintherthur), Tasgaetium (Eschenz) or Forum Claudii Vallensium (Martigny).

-In the east, August founded the province Raetia (Augst (Augusta Vindelicum) was the capital), in the south he created the province Alpes Poeninae.
-The province Alpes Graiae was on the other side of the Small Saint-Bernard.
-Aime (Forum Claudii Centronum) was the capital.
+August founded the province Raetia ( Augusta Vindelicum (Augsburg) was the capital).
+In the south, he created the province Alpes Poeninae.
+The province Alpes Graiae was on the other side of the Petit Saint-Bernard.
+(Forum Claudii Centronum (Aime) was the capital.

-This should remain the situation until 260 AD, when German invasions swept over the region after a relatively peaceful period of 250 years.
+German invasions swept over the region in 260 AD after a relatively peaceful period.
 The Pax Romana was over.